 - When you terminate your account, your data is wiped clean from the database.

 Mint also is concerned about the security of your personal and stored information.
-Key site security measures:
+Key site security measures include:

 - Two-factor authentication: In addition to password protection, Mint won’t let you access your account until you validate the device you’re using either via the email address you used when you signed up or by a SMS text message to your cellphone.